 - 38% of ecommerce SEO specialists give products away in exchange for backlinks.³

 - 7% of link builders use private blog networks (PBNs) for black-hat links.³

 You might be surprised to learn that many SEO professionals are engaged in black-hat tactics that violate Google’s guidelines (such as paid links, PBNS, etc.) While these tactics are effective to some degree, the results are not sustainable.
 Google’s machine learning algorithms will eventually catch tactics that try to “cheat” the ranking system, and that’s why we don’t recommend them.

-If you’d like to know more about white-hat link building, check out our list of 10 link building tactics we recommend in 2022.
+If you’d like to know more about white-hat link building, check out our list of 10 link building tactics we recommend.

 9 Statistics About Guest Posting

 Guest posting has been a prevalent link building tactic for over 10 years.
 While some SEO authorities have declared it a “dead” tactic, recent data says otherwise.